Director of Community Health

 Total Semester Hours | 9 |

-Traditional students choose four of the five concentration areas to complete.
+- Traditional students choose four of the six concentrations to complete.

-Post-Associate degree students choose one of the five concentration areas to complete.
+- Post-Associate and Post-Bachelor degree students choose one concentration to complete.

 Human Services Concentration